Oscillating singular integral operators on graded Lie groups revisited

 \subsection{Homogeneous and graded Lie groups}

 Let $G$ be a homogeneous Lie group.
 This means that $G$ is a connected and simply connected Lie group whose Lie algebra $\mathfrak{g}$ is endowed with a family of dilations.
-We introduce it in the following definition. \begin{definition} A family of dilations $D_{r}^{\mathfrak{g}},$ $r>0,$ on the Lie algebra $\mathfrak{g}$ is afamily of automorphisms on $\mathfrak{g}$ satisfying the following two conditions: \begin{itemize} \item For every $r>0,$ $D_{r}^{\mathfrak{g}}$ is a map of the form
+We introduce it in the following definition.